sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_01.rst

 as the variance attributable to the “ANOVA model”, denoted SS\ :sub:`M`, and so we often say that the total sum of squares is equal to the model sum of squares plus the residual sum of squares.
-Later on in this chapter we will see that thit is not just a surface
+Later on in this chapter we will see that this is not just a surface
 similarity: ANOVA and regression are actually the same thing under the hood.